-For instance, the Government of India is committed to implement from April 1, 2017 a comprehensive national goods and services tax ("GST") regime which is a comprehensive indirect tax on manufacture, sale and consumption of goods that will combine taxes and levies by the Central and State Governments into a unified rate structure.
-The impact of GST on construction projects is uncertain since the taxation rates are yet to be finalized.
-Any such future amendments may affect our overall tax efficiency, and may result in significant additional taxes becoming payable.
+For instance, the Government of India is committed to implement a comprehensive national goods and services tax ("GST") regime which is a comprehensive indirect tax on manufacture, sale and consumption of goods that will combine taxes and levies by the Central and State Governments into a unified rate structure.
+Any future amendments may affect our overall tax efficiency, and may result in significant additional taxes becoming payable.